The organisation is not commercially driven so we are able to offer our drug and alcohol residential addiction treatment at competitive prices.

 The Heart of England Community Foundation have supported the project with a grant to improve the admission facilities to provide a safe and COVID secure environment for our residents.

-Regaining physical fitness in a structured and safe way is an important aspect of our recovery programme.
-We have a professional fitness instructor (Bex) who supports our residents on-site at our location to develop their personal fitness as part of our overall wellbeing and recovery programme..
+Regaining physical fitness in a structured and safe fashion is a crucial part of our recovery programme.
+We have a qualified personal trainer and fitness and instructor (Matt) who delivers on-site sessions to develop our residents' physical fitness and support them as part of our overall recovery and well-being programme.

 We have extended the holistic support we provide for our residents to include Tai Chi exercise each week on site at our location.
 Our instructor (Mats) is from the British Tai Chi Academy who are based locally in Leamington Spa.